 Most music students don’t realize that they can actually become a worse if they practice incorrectly.
 Imagine the frustration you would feel practicing your instrument for hours and hours, months upon months only to be further away from your musical goals.
-This is why more than 60% of all music students quite just a few months after beginning according to a recent research funded by the Australian government.
+This is why more than 60% of all music students quit just a few months after beginning according to a recent research funded by the Australian government.

 What they say isn’t true, Practice does not make perfect.
 Even the esteemed Malcolm Gladwell misrepresented the idea of practice in his book The Tipping Point.
 He discusses the 10,000 hours theory, which states that if you put in 10,000 hours of work or practice into your given field you will achieve mastery.